 Using a pre-filter in your air purifier is essential to maintain the health of your air purifier’s main HEPA filter.
 By doing so, you’ll extend the life of the HEPA filter, saving you money in the long run.

-In this article, we’ll explain what a pre-filter is and discuss its benefits.
-We’ll also explain how to maintain your air purifier’s pre-filter so it’s always performing at its best.
+In this article, I’ll explain what a pre-filter is and discuss its benefits.
+I’ll also explain how to maintain your air purifier’s pre-filter so it’s always performing at its best.

 What is an air purifier pre-filter?

 An air purifier pre-filter removes particles from your room’s air before the main HEPA filter.
 The pre-filter is located upstream of the main filter, so airflow will go through the pre-filter before it touches the main filter.

 The pre-filter is not as effective as the main filter at removing particles from the air.
 That doesn’t matter, since removing tiny particles from the air is not the purpose of the pre-filter.

 Pre-filters remove large particles from your room’s air so the main HEPA filter doesn’t have to.
 We’ll explain more below.

 Using an air purifier can be expensive when you factor in the costs of replacing air filters.
 The use of a pre-filter addresses that issue.

 Pre-filters capture dust